fbaumdicker/SpacerPlacer/README.md

 CRISPRCasFinder only provides the forward strand orientation.
 So in order to ensure the correct representation you need to place all the files classified as forward strand into the "pos_strand" directory, and all the files classified as reverse strand into the "neg_strand" directory.

 ![saving_reversed](https://user-images.githubusercontent.com/46710688/218799148-5a554064-5b83-4ec9-8bec-cecba3af87fb.gif)
+(Note: the folder names are different in the gifs.
+See above or in the examples for the correct folder names.)

 The CRISPRCasFinder output is a set of files in fasta format containing only the spacers from the corresponding CRISPR arrays.